JoeyStanley/real/_posts/2019-05-04-simulating_werewolf.md

 The game proceeds in alternating phases.
 First, in the "nighttime" phase, all players start by closing their eyes.
 The narrator then "wakes" the werewolves and they collectively, but silently, indicate to the narrator who they "attack" that night.
 If you have additional roles in use, they, one at a time, wake up and do other actions like pick someone to save from a werewolf attack or some other action.

 When all the nighttime events have finished, the game moves on to the "daytime" phase.
 Everyone can open their eyes and the narrator informs everyone the results of last night's events.
 In a simple game, it just means everyone finds out who the werewolves attacked.
 That player "dies", reveals their role to everyone, and are eliminated from the game.
-Eveyone then holds a "town hall" meeting and vote on who they should eliminate, under the guise of "hey everyone, there are werewolves among us, let's kill the person we think is most susicious."
-The werewolves of course participate in this town hall event while hiding their identies.
+Everyone then holds a "town hall" meeting and vote on who they should eliminate, under the guise of "hey everyone, there are werewolves among us, let's kill the person we think is most suspicious."
+The werewolves of course participate in this town hall event while hiding their identities.
 When a person is voted out, they also "die", reveal their role, and are eliminated.

 This nighttime-daytime cycle repeats until one of the game over conditions are met.
 The werewolves win if they equal or outnumber the non-werewolves.
 Everyone else wins if the werewolves are eliminated.
 It's a fun game.

 ## Simulating Werewolf

 I've tried half a dozen times to write a computer program to do Werewolf.
-When you've got 15 players, each with thier own unique roles and abilities, working out the logic of interacting events can get tricky.
+When you've got 15 players, each with their own unique roles and abilities, working out the logic of interacting events can get tricky.
 I've always wanted to write an iPhone app or something that would be the perfect tool for the narrator<span class="sidenote">I most often was the narrator when I played, so I think about helping that person the most.</span> to help figure out what all happened.
 As it turns out, for being such a simple game conceptually, I've found it quite difficult to program (with my limited programming abilities).

 I had a lot of fun simulating [Chutes and Ladders](/blog/simulating_chutes_and_ladders), so I thought I'd try simulating Werewolf.
-In all the previosu versions, I've tried the narrator's tool approach to programming it, but it ended up being simpler to program a simulation rather than a tool for a live game.
+In all the previous versions, I've tried the narrator's tool approach to programming it, but it ended up being simpler to program a simulation rather than a tool for a live game.
 The benefit of this completely automated game is that I can wrap it up into a loop and run it many times.

 I won't describe the code in this post because it's a little complicated.
 Perhaps overly complicated for the simple version of the game that I have now, but I'm anticipating more types of roles in future versions, so I'm leaving room to add those in later.
 But you're welcome to look at the code yourself on my [Github](https://github.com/JoeyStanley/werewolf).<span class="sidenote">I'm trying to increase my Github presence, so there it us.</span>